ryandancy/ryandancy/README.md

 ### Hello!

 I'm Ryan Dancy (he/him).

-- AI Research Intern at [Waabi](https://waabi.ai)
-- Software Engineering 2024 at UWaterloo
+I'm an incoming master's student at the University of Oxford studying Mathematics and Foundations of Computer Science.
+I graduated in 2024 from Software Engineering at the University of Waterloo, Canada.
+I'm currently working as an AI research intern at [Waabi](https://waabi.ai).

 Previously:
 - AR/VR Intern at the [European Space Agency](https://www.esa.int)